Therapy dog: Psychological

 Animal Assisted Therapy (AAT) has been reported to improve many psychological conditions such as anxiety, depression, social skills, and simply improving the moods of the patient.

-Additional psychological benefits of therapy dog programs in educational settings include provided comfort, companionship, a diversion to unpleasant thoughts or situations, and deceased resistance to relationship development in the therapy process.
+Additional psychological benefits of therapy dog programs in educational settings include provided comfort, companionship, a diversion to unpleasant thoughts or situations, and decreased resistance to relationship development in the therapy process.

 A large number of studies show that animals can offer relief and serenity to a wide age range of vulnerable people with various different emotional issues.
-Ross DeJohn Jr. of DeJohn Funeral Homes in Ohio says Magic, a Portuguese water dog, "Makes people smile even when they don't want to." (qtd. in Sinatra-Ayers).
+Ross DeJohn Jr. of DeJohn Funeral Homes in Ohio says Magic, a Portuguese water dog, "makes people smile even when they don't want to." (qtd. in Sinatra-Ayers).
 Amy Sather, Rincon Valley assistant principal, brings her 2-year-old Golden Retriever to the school to assist in the therapy of the children.
 Sather says, "I've got kids whose parents are going through a divorce and they are so depressed by it.
 I've had children literally hug and cry into his fur." (qtd. in Warren).
 Principal Brad Cosorelli claims the students will flock to the dog in time of distress instead of the counselor.
 Children were found during a study to find their pet (in most cases dogs) a bigger comfort in sharing secrets or scary situations than they found the adults in the family to be.
 In some cases, life experience has led people to believe they will be hurt by the people closest to them; animals can provide non-judgmental and unrestricted emotional support.
 This is true for both children and adults.
 In a survey done by the American Animal Hospital Association, many of those who responded specified that they were emotionally dependent on their pet.
 Therapists believe they can utilize clients' attachment to animals for therapeutic reasons (Urichuk).
 The presence of a dog in a therapy session has indicated improvements in a patient's outlook, as well as their willingness to share on a deeper level.
 The petting of an animal can also put a patient at ease, whereas a therapist must maintain a professional state and thus is unable to provide physical support.
 This creates a unique bridge for patient-therapist communication (Urichuk).